inmanta/inmanta-core/docs/lsm/embedded_entities/embedded_entities.rst

 Tracking embedded entities when using a custom lifecycle
 ********************************************************

 To track updates, lsm needs to know which attribute set is considered the 'previous' state and which is the 'current' state.
 This depends on the lifecycle and which direction we are moving: are we updating or rolling back.

 It also depends on if an instance is being validated or not.
-When doing a compile where the instance is in a validation state, if the instance is not being validated, it pretends to be in the state it was prior to the update i.e. it pretends its current attributes are the ones it had before the update.
+When doing a compile where the instance is in a validation state, if the instance is not being validated, it pretends to be in the state it was in prior to the update i.e. it pretends its current attributes are the ones it had before the update.
 If the instance is being validated, it pretends to be in the post-update state i.e. it pretends its current attributes are the ones it will have after the update.

 The ``lsm::all()`` plugin derives this from the following attributes of the lifecycle states on the update path: